One of the key factors to acquiring a challenging and exciting position upon graduation is having pertinent experience.

 - Stipend payments will be listed in the host site job description.
 They will vary by site and might be made at the end of the month or at the end of each term.

 - The host site supervisor provides an oral and written evaluation to the student each term.

 - The host institution may terminate a placement for unsatisfactory performance.

 - Communication is essential to a successful experience.
 If an issue cannot be resolved between site supervisor and student, the Partners Program administrator should be contacted to assist in resolution.

-- As students are admitted to the MLIS program, they will be invited to apply to the Partner’s Program by February 28.
+- As students accept their offer of admission to the MLIS program, they will be invited to apply to the Partner’s Program by February 28.